akim1403/VocalGuard/README.md

 # Real-Time Scam Word Detection using Speech Recognition

 This Python project listens to live microphone input, transcribes the speech using Google's Speech Recognition API, and detects scam-related words in real-time using multiple threads.
+This project was developed by me with the assistance of AI tools.

 Example video of this program can be found on https://youtu.be/tt9Rog0o_VU